View Poster

 Abstract

-The black-legged kittiwake (Rissa tridactyla), an endangered species in Norway, experienced an outbreak of Highly Pathogenic Avian Influenza (HPAI) in July 2023, impacting Ekkerøy, the largest kittiwake breeding colony in mainland Norway.
+The Black-legged Kittiwake (Rissa tridactyla), an endangered species in Norway, experienced an outbreak of highly pathogenic avian influenza (HPAI) in July 2023, impacting Ekkerøy, the largest Kittiwake breeding colony in mainland Norway.
 Within a month, 15,235 dead birds were collected, representing 50% of the colony.
-Sheep in direct contact with infected birds exhibited no clinical signs.
-We describe the outbreak, characterize the disease in kittiwakes, and assess the zoonotic risk to enhance understanding of HPAI in this species and improve future outbreak responses.
+We describe the outbreak, characterize the disease and pathology in Kittiwakes, and assess the zoonotic risk to enhance understanding of HPAI in this species and improve future outbreak responses.

-Necropsies were performed on ten kittiwakes shortly after death.
-Swabs and tissue were collected for virus detection and characterization using rRT-PCR and WGS.
+Necropsies were performed on ten Kittiwakes shortly after death.
+Swabs and tissues were collected for virus detection and characterization using rRT-PCR and whole genome sequencing (WGS).
 Phylogenetic analysis and FluMut screening were performed.
-Pathological investigations and virus receptor studies included histopathology, immunohistochemistry, RNA Scope and lectin staining.
-In June 2024, we collected sera from 220 likely exposed sheep and screened for Influenza A virus antibodies.
+Pathological investigations and virus receptor studies included histopathology, immunohistochemistry, RNA Scope and Maackia amurensis lectin II staining.

 The outbreak was caused by HPAI virus H5N1 clade 2.3.4.4b genotype EA-2022-BB.
 Viruses were mainly avian-adapted.
-The kittiwakes displayed neurological signs and had high viral loads in the brain.
+The Kittiwakes displayed neurological signs and had high viral loads in the brain.
 Pathological findings showed acute fatal systemic viral infection, affecting primarily brain and pancreas.
 Influenza A receptors were present in vascular endothelium, including in the brain, and gastrointestinal tract and lung epithelium.
-No Influenza A antibodies were detected in exposed sheep.
 Movement restrictions and carcass removal were part of the outbreak response.

-Necropsies were performed on ten kittiwakes shortly after death.
-Swabs and tissue were collected for virus detection and characterization using rRT-PCR and WGS.
+Necropsies were performed on ten Kittiwakes shortly after death.
+Swabs and tissues were collected for virus detection and characterization using rRT-PCR and whole genome sequencing (WGS).
 Phylogenetic analysis and FluMut screening were performed.
-Pathological investigations and virus receptor studies included histopathology, immunohistochemistry, RNA Scope and lectin staining.
-In June 2024, we collected sera from 220 likely exposed sheep and screened for Influenza A virus antibodies.
+Pathological investigations and virus receptor studies included histopathology, immunohistochemistry, RNA Scope and Maackia amurensis lectin II staining.

 The outbreak was caused by HPAI virus H5N1 clade 2.3.4.4b genotype EA-2022-BB.
 Viruses were mainly avian-adapted.
-The kittiwakes displayed neurological signs and had high viral loads in the brain.
+The Kittiwakes displayed neurological signs and had high viral loads in the brain.
 Pathological findings showed acute fatal systemic viral infection, affecting primarily brain and pancreas.
 Influenza A receptors were present in vascular endothelium, including in the brain, and gastrointestinal tract and lung epithelium.
-No Influenza A antibodies were detected in exposed sheep.
 Movement restrictions and carcass removal were part of the outbreak response.

 Co-Author(s)